FeelsDEX/feels/docs/203_pool_clmm.md

   3. Calculates the `amount_0` and `amount_1` corresponding to the position's liquidity at the current price.
   4. Transfers the total tokens (underlying + fees) from the vaults to the user.
   5. Updates the `liquidity_net` and `liquidity_gross` on the position's ticks to remove the liquidity.
-  6. Updates the market's active `liquidity` if the position was in range.
+  6. Updates the pool's active `liquidity` if the position was in range.
   7. Burns the user's position NFT.
   8. Optionally closes the `Position` and `position_mint` accounts to return rent to the user.
 - **Key Accounts**: `owner`, `pool`, `position`, `position_mint`, `owner_token_0`, `owner_token_1`, `vault_0`, `vault_1`, `lower_tick_array`, `upper_tick_array`.